styrofomeBoots/hn-search/README.md

 - `/search` lets the user search the Hacker News Algolia API and displays a list of results.
 [Hacker News API](https://hn.algolia.com/api)
 - `/history` shows the users a list of their past searches from this session (these do not need to persist through refresh).

+We're looking to see what you know in Javascript, querying an API, and state management.
+We're interested in whether you can write clean code and have the ability to learn/understand new technologies.
+We don't care about design/UI (for this project).

 ## Notes

+- This is my first assignment like this that results in a review.
+Thank you for your time!
+I'm excited to see how I'm doing currently and how I can improve.
+- Nuxt and Vuex are overkill here.
+But they are currently my favorite tools so I wanted to show that and demonstrate use of store state management.
+- I kept comments minimal.
+On larger projects I usually leave a good portion of details when necessary.
+Currently I'd say I'm 50/50 split on leaving a highly detailed map and trying to write clean enough code that comments aren't necessary.
+- I fought the urge to work on the UI and add more functionality.
+But if you would like me to expand on something please don't hesitate to let me know!
-- I initiated components in PascalCase instead of kebab-case in a single bracket.
-Vue docs say to use kebab-case.
-But my IDE highlights them gold when used the way I did and it makes it stand out to me.
-This is a stylistic choice and I would follow whatever standard set by the team.
+- I initiated components in PascalCase in a single bracket instead of kebab-case in a double bracket.
+Vue docs say to use kebab-case but my IDE highlights them gold when in pascal and it stands out as a component much more to me.
+This is just my preference but I'm happy adhering to all team styling decisions.

 ## Default Nuxt README